Folds in the skin

 Loss of sensation, insensitivity and numbness.

-Cutaneous folds bend the nerves that pass beneath them and weaken the signal transmitted to the brain.
+Cutaneous folds bend the nerves that pass beneath them, and weaken the signals transmitted to the brain.

 Each nerve travels from a specific part of your body to your brain.